ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients"

+\autoref{tab: toolbench_single_results} shows that all models perform poorly in the ToolBench.
+After investigation of the ToolBench test query, we find that there exist suboptimal queries where the given tool sets cannot support solving the query.
+This issue is inevitable in the query-first data generation framework, and it is almost impossible to guarantee the resolvability of a generated query.
+Additionally, even though the query is solved by DFS exploration, the Toolbench training set considers the traces that lead to success as the ``ground truth'' tool-use traces for LLMs to learn.
+However, we find such ``ground truth'' tool-use traces contain low-quality tool-use steps like wrong tool use that lead to data contamination.
+In comparison, our answer-first generation framework can avoid both issues: 1) all generated data are verified because the generation starts with at least one valid tool use, and 2) our framework does not allow the tool-use failure step to enter our training dataset.

-\textbf{Data Filtering vs. Inverse Prediction}.
-One common approach to eliminate such contamination is to filter out failure samples~\cite{du2024blenderllmtraininglargelanguage}.
+\textbf{Intelligence Bootstrap with \systemname}.
+One common approach to eliminate the data contamination in query-first approaches is to filter out failure samples~\cite{du2024blenderllmtraininglargelanguage}.
 This approach is also suboptimal -- It limits an agent's learning space to problems that a teacher agent can solve.
 As a result, a student cannot outperform a teacher model (\eg, ToolLlama fails to beat GPT-4~\cite{qin2023toolllmfacilitatinglargelanguage}).